Tutors: Elizabeth Nicholls (Director), Peter Nicholls, Emily Simmenauer, Jo Ewart, Noshin Tabassum, Annette Brennan

 Learning options available:

 Children, Adolescence and Adult English Tutoring (including students new to Australia) who need assistance in their English skills at TAFE, university (including LANTITE exams), in the workforce or with applying for PR (EAL, ESL, TOEFL, PTE, IELTS exam preparation).

-Spelling, grammar and reading comprehension including NAPLAN preparation, Entrance or Finishing Exams, Scholarship Programs
+Spelling, grammar and reading comprehension including NAPLAN preparation, Entrance or Finishing Exams, Select Entry Schools, Scholarship Programs

 Oral Presentation Skills Tuition, including public speaking, conference presentation preparation.